prei007/litnet/README.md

 -  [litrev](http://www-learnweb.com/2023/litrev/) for application-specific predicates

 ### SKOS concept schemes:
 The SKOS Simple Knowledge Organization System is a [W3C standard](https://www.w3.org/2004/02/skos/) for the description of thesauri and taxonomies.
-It is used here for describing the vocabulary for coding research works along various dimenions.
-Each concept scheme has it's own namespace:
+It is used here to describe the vocabulary for coding research works along various dimensions.
+Each concept scheme has its own namespace:

 - [sci](http://www.learn-web.com/thesauri/sciences/) for science domains
 - [bloom](http://www.learn-web.com/thesauri/bloom_outcomes/) Bloom's Taxonomy of learning outcomes